abcafr/github-actions-test/README.md

 Now your client should be able to pull repositories from GitHub with ssh.

-# GitHub Actions: Worflows and examples
+# GitHub Actions: worflows and examples

 ### Creating a workflow